johnbiundo/dev.to-articles/blog-posts/micro-nats-1/micro-nats-part1.md

 In these examples, we use [NATS](https://docs.nats.io/) as the message broker. **Note**: some of the concepts here are common to all Nest microservices transporters, while others are specific to NATS.
 I try to identify those differences in the text.

+### Source Code

+Working examples and all source code is available [here](https://github.com/johnbiundo/nest-nats-sample).
+The articles work best if you follow along with the repository.
+Full installation instructions, along with myriad other details, are available [here](https://github.com/johnbiundo/nest-nats-sample/blob/master/README.md).

 ### Nest Microservices Background

 Nest's microservices package is one of those technologies that can be a little hard to wrap your mind around.
 Not that it's overly complex &#8212; to the contrary, it presents an application programming model that is quite simple.
 I think the confusion comes from the use of the term "microservices", which has become so over-used as to be virtually meaningless, and from the fact that Nest's microservices package supports several considerably different use cases:

 * Used internally as a **transport layer**, there is little beyond the surface level that a developer needs to understand to effectively use it.
 It simply "works", and provides a mechanism for adding features such as scalability and fault tolerance to your Nest application(s).

 * Used as an **integration technology**, one needs to dig a bit deeper.
 Because the microservices package plays this dual role, when using it for integration there are important implementation details that surface and can get in the way.
 Fortunately, as is usually the case, the elegance of the Nest architecture provides mechanisms that make this use case possible (if not immediately obvious).
+This topic is the focus of this article series.

 ### Article Series Overview

-This blog post series covers the **integration use case**.
+This article series covers the **integration use case**.
 To get there, it first covers some Nest microservices basics.
 Some of these basics might be of interest to you even if you are using the package for the first use case described above (inter-Nest-app communication layer).
-The articles are organized such that if you don't need the basics, or if you want to come back later for reference, you can just read the parts you need.
+The articles are organized so you can skip the basics if you want, or if you want to come back later for reference, you can just read the parts you need.

 * **Part 1** (this article!) covers introductory material, including the basic microservices communication model, brokers, and how Nest uses publish/subscribe and request/response communication models.
 It introduces external integration use-cases that will be covered in the series.
 It also lays out a vocabulary for describing all the moving parts in these sometimes-complex interactions.
 * **Part 2** (coming soon) digs a little deeper, extending the vocabulary to describe the modalities in which Nest operates when interacting with external systems.
 It introduces a pair of simple external (non-Nest, NATS-based) apps that we will use as part of the integration case study.
 It introduces the potential challenges arising from Nest's use of a proprietary *message format*.
 * **Part 3** (coming soon) describes the Nest approach for solving the message format challenge.
 It goes on to work through code samples that implement this approach.
 It uses the vocabulary introduced earlier to help you keep a simple cognitive model in mind as you address this problem.
 * **Part 4** (coming soon) covers some leftovers, some advanced use cases, and some tips and tricks.

-### Source Code

-Working examples and all source code is available [here]().
-The articles work best if you follow along with the repository.
-Full installation instructions, along with myriad other details, are available [here]().

 I hope you find this article series helpful!